Skip to content

 • Farms/ small holdings or other properties where there is land subject to current agricultural use

-• Non-traditional PRC houses where the subject property and any adjoining property has not been repaired
+• Non-traditional PRC houses where the subject property and any adjoining property has not been repaired (PRC Flats and Maisonettes are unacceptable in all circumstances)

 • Properties of large panel system (LPS)